When to Stop Testing? Testing Exit Criteria Decision

 But the question is – Is it possible to find every single defect in the software?
 Let’s try to find the answer for this million dollar question :).

-Stopping when all defects are found: Is it possible?
+Stop when all defects are found: Is it possible

 Most software is complex and has an enormous testing scope.
 It is not impossible to find all defects in the software but it will take forever.